troytop/gherkin_language_komodo/README.md

 1. cd to the source code directory
 2. `koext build`
-3. `cucumber_language-X.Y.Z-ko.xpi` should have been created.
+3. `gherkin_language-X.Y.Z-ko.xpi` should have been created.

 Installing
 ----------